-The Assessment Centre will assess each eligible and compliant application on its merit.
+The Assessment Centre will apply the grant funding formula to each eligible and compliant application.
 The Assessment Centre will be made up of Community Grants Hub staff, who will undertake training to ensure consistent assessment of all applications.
+The outcome of the Assessment Centre calculations will inform the deliberations of the Selection Advisory Panel.